C2FO/vfs/README.md

 the effect of

       if config.DISK == "S3" {
-    	  // do some s3 filesystem operation
+    	  // do some s3 file system operation
       } else if config.DISK == "mock" {
           // fake something
       } else {
           // do some native os.xxx operation
       }

-Not only was ugly but because the behaviors of each "filesystem" were different and we had to constantly alter the file locations and pass a bucket string (even if the fs didn't know what a bucket was).
+Not only was ugly but because the behaviors of each "file system" were different and we had to constantly alter the file locations and pass a bucket string (even if the file system didn't know what a bucket was).

 We found a handful of third-party libraries that were interesting but none of them had everything we needed/wanted.
 Of particular inspiration was